andrewtdunn/public_private_vpc_aws/README.md

 1. Internet Gateway
     - Attached to the VPC via IG attachment
 1. Public Route Table
-    - Associated with the public Subnet
+    - Associated with the public subnet
     - Default public route to the Internet Gateway